- General-purpose LLMs struggle with medical coding accuracy, often producing errors without domain-specific support.

 The Mount Sinai study aligns with IMO Health’s ongoing exploration of automated medical coding.
 We too have found that out-of-the-box LLMs, while impressive in many areas, often struggle with the complex and nuanced task of medical coding.

-To address these limitations, we have focused on enhancing LLMs specifically for medical coding by leveraging our terminology resources, mapping knowledge, AI techniques, and IMO Health tools.
-By combining the power of LLMs with our expertise in medical informatics, we aim to create more accurate and reliable automated medical coding solutions that can support healthcare providers and improve patient care.
+To address these limitations, IMO Health enhances LLMs through a proprietary knowledge layer – the combination of our robust terminology, mapping logic, AI techniques, and domain-specific tools.
+By combining the power of LLMs with our expertise in medical informatics, we create accurate and reliable automated medical coding solutions that support healthcare providers and improve patient care.

 Enhancing LLMs with deep clinical ontologies and informatics

 Structured clinical terminology, comprised of codified terms from a common clinical vocabulary, can be employed to accurately represent clinical concepts like diseases or lab results.
 However, managing constantly changing data on millions of clinical terms, concepts, their interrelationships, and complex clinical nuances requires specialized expertise.
-Improving NLP model performance requires training on a comprehensive structured clinical terminology and deep domain-expertise.
+Improving natural language processing (NLP) model performance demands not only comprehensive, structured clinical terminology – two critical components of IMO Health’s knowledge layer.

-With 1.13 million unique concepts and 4.23 million lexical items distributed across 24 active domains, IMO Health terminology encompasses a wide range of industry-standard terminologies, including ICD-10-CM, ICD-9-CM, SNOMED CT®, CPT, HCPCS, ICD-10-PCS, LOINC®, RxNorm®, NDC, and CVX.
+Spanning 24 active domains, IMO Health terminology includes millions of unique concepts and lexicals.
+It encompasses industry-standard code sets including ICD-10-CM, ICD-9-CM, SNOMED CT®, CPT, HCPCS, ICD-10-PCS, LOINC®, RxNorm®, NDC, and CVX.

 Accurate and up-to-date content curation

-Collectively, the team boasts 150 years of clinical informatics expertise, more than 130 years of experience in health information, and 160 years of clinical practice experience spanning various specialties, such as surgery, oncology, radiology, pediatrics, orthopedics, ER, and family medicine.
-Together, the team has spent hundreds of thousands of hours over three decades creating, curating, updating, and maintaining content.
+Collectively, the team boasts more than 150 years of clinical informatics expertise, over 130 years of experience in health information, and 160 years of clinical practice experience spanning various specialties, such as surgery, oncology, radiology, pediatrics, orthopedics, emergency medicine, and family medicine.
+The team has put in hundreds of thousands of hours over three decades creating, curating, updating, and maintaining content.

 Well-documented guidelines and instructions